 We are actively working to reduce our environmental impact of products throughout their life cycle, both in the development of new or existing modular systems and in the handling of modules and accessories in ongoing projects.
 We do this, for example, through our choice of material, use of resources, energy and water and our management of waste.
 We are also focused on reducing the environmental impact of transport.
-In 2011 we took the decision to offset all our module shipments through the purchase of emission allowances.
-By doing this we also support the climate change work of the Swedish Society for Nature Conservation.
+Since 2010, we have compensated for all the CO2 emissions from our module transports.
+From 2017 we support projects certified in accordance with the United Nations CDM system, supplemented with Gold Standard.

 Flexator, our module manufacturer, also achieved environmental certification in 1999.

 With production and handling of the modules, we have great opportunities to make an impact.
 We are also increasingly reducing the environmental impact of our products during operational time.

 The Swedish government has set tough targets for climate change policies.
 By 2020, 50 percent of Sweden's energy must come from renewable sources and greenhouse gas emissions will be reduced by 40 percent.
 In addition, energy consumption will be 20 percent more efficient.
 (Source: regeringen.se)

 An investigation by the Swedish Energy Agency (Energy use in schools) shows that about half of schools' electricity consumption relates to the activities or property.
 So there is a lot to learn by looking at how energy use in its various activities could be affected by different measures.
 For Temporent we take it for granted that our modules should have smart features that reduce energy.
 These include heat recovery, time-controlled ventilation, presence-controlled lighting, individual heat control and temperature reduction at night, weekends and holidays.